JustinRWong/power-forward/README.md

 ### Contributors
 Casey McGonigle, Ivy Bragin, Mickey Piekarski, Justin Wong,  Sammy Sheldon, Seth Bloomer

+# Statistical/Machine Learning Models
+The `notebooks` directory is where all significantl moddel development can be found.
+We developed two types of Utilization Rate Prediction models:
+A: single output for a single charging stations.
+B: multiple output for single charging station for different times of the day.

+We also implemented a Charger Type (in kWh) Recommendation Model that predicts the charging station based on surrounding locations.

 # Local Development

 ## Starting the Virtual Environment